jgaa/mysqlpool-cpp/README.md

 and then call the Boost.mysql methods directly with any kind of continuation you need.
 However, you will have to deal with the error handling yourself.

+## Features
+ - Dynamic number of connections in the pool.
+You specify the minimum and maximum number of connections, and the idle time before a connection is closed.
+ - Semi automatic error handling, where recoverable errors can be retried automatically.
+If you use this, `co_await pool.exec(...)` will return when the query finally succeeds, or the retry count reach a configurable threshold.
+ - Requests are queued if all the available connections are in use.
+The pool will open more connections in the background up to the limit.
+ - The high level `exec` method handles connection allocation,
+ - All SQL queries can be logged, include the arguments to prepared statements.
+ - Time Zone can be specified for a query.
+The pool will then ensure that the connection used for that request use the specified time zone.
+Useful for servers that handle requests for users from different time zones.

-## Errror hangling
+## Error handling

 Mysqlpool-cpp will throw exceptions on unrecoverable errors.
 For recoverable errors you can choose if you want it to try to re-connect to the server.
-It's a common problem with a connection pool like this that connections are broken may be because the network fails, may be because the database server restarted.
+It's a common problem with a connection pool like this that connections are broken;
+may be because the network fails, may be because the database server restarted.
-In a world full of containers that start in random order and sone tines fail, it is useful to have the possibility to re-connect.
+In a world full of containers that start in random order and some tines fail, it is useful to have the possibility to re-connect.

 In my project, my server will send a query to the database when it starts up,